Vardex-Suisse/flutter_trust_wallet_core/README.md

 # Flutter

-before use wallet_core, call below function once.
+Before using this package, you need to initialise it:

 ```
  FlutterTrustWalletCore.init();
 ```

-Then you are ready to run.